Missions -- Global

 We believe that every Christian is called to mission: to bring the whole gospel to the whole world.
 In that sense, every Christian is a missionary.
 However, as a church we want to support those individuals and couples who are seeking to bring the gospel to those who have never heard, often in cross-cultural contexts.
 Below is our current list of global missionaries that we support as a church.

-We are Max and Colleen Nahnychuk from British Columbia, Canada.
-We lived in the Kootenay region of BC for 17 years after moving from our hometown of North Vancouver BC.
-After moving to the Kootenays, we participated in planting a new church and have been involved in various church leadership positions since 2004.
-We were happy to join with the Evangelical Covenant Church of Canada; we continue to be impressed by the affirmations and missional focus.
-We are new missionaries with Serve Globally (ECC’s Mission Priority).
-We will be partnering with the Iglesia del Pacto Evangélico Argentina, which consists of several Covenant Churches.
-We are committed to serve there “to join in God’s mission to make more disciples among more populations in a more caring and just world.”
+I will be partnering with the Iglesia del Pacto Evangélico Argentina, which consists of several Covenant Churches.
+I am committed to serve there “to join in God’s mission to make more disciples among more populations in a more caring and just world.”
 Each church has its own outreach and community development projects.
-We eagerly look forward to walking alongside the Argentine Conference and Churches in the areas of Developing Leaders, Make and Deepen Disciples and Church Vitality.
+I eagerly look forward to walking alongside the Argentine Conference and Churches in the areas of Developing Leaders, Make and Deepen Disciples and Church Vitality.

-- evangelism in hospitals, care facilities, schools and in the street• children's ministry
+- evangelism in hospitals, care facilities, schools and in the street.

 Kelvin and Nikole Opiyo